 Running a small business using Mac doesn’t mean you have a limited choice of accounting software options.
 There’s a wide range of cloud-based and web-based small business software for Mac available on the market that is also compatible with other PCs.
 It enables small businesses to seamlessly integrate all their parts into a single environment, notwithstanding the operating systems.

-This way, when choosing Mac accounting software, you might want to focus primarily on your business needs.
+This way, when choosing accounting software for Macs, you might want to focus primarily on your business needs.
 So, when looking at the provided features, you’ll be putting them into the context of your business requirements.
 You might want to consider the type of your business, the volumes of your business transactions, and what data you need to have in accounting and reflect in financial statements.
 The kind of relations you have with your accounting specialists may also influence your choice of accounting software.
 Do you have a full-time in-house accountant?
 Do you prefer to do your bookkeeping in-house and turn to a CPA for financial consulting and tax filing?
 Do you outsource your accounting to a CPA firm (it’s a common case for small businesses)?
 Answering these questions might hint at what Mac accounting software will fit the bill for your business.